What is Leber congenital amaurosis?

 A major breakthrough in treating LCA is gene therapy.
 It aims to correct the mutated gene by delivering healthy copies into retinal cells.

-Luxturna for RPE65-LCA
+Voretigene neparvovec-rzyl for RPE65-LCA

-Important facts about Luxturna:
+Important facts about voretigene neparvovec-rzyl:

 - It can only work when there is still some functioning retina.

-- A harmless virus is used to transport a healthy copy of the RPE65 gene into the retinal cells.
+- A virus is used to transport a healthy copy of the RPE65 gene into the retinal cells.

 - The treatment is delivered during a surgical procedure called a vitrectomy, which is performed in an operating room.